 What does the idiom “Long in the Tooth” mean?
-Idioms are a type of figurative phrase that has been used in speech for many years in order to convey thoughts and feelings.
-As the use becomes popular, their meaning is implied and learned.
-“Long in the tooth” is one such idiom that has been used for hundreds of years.
-Here you will find the meaning of the phrase, the humble beginnings of its popular usage, examples of how to use the phrase properly in conversations/statements and other ways to literally express the same meaning.
+Idioms are a type of figurative phrase that has been used in speech for many years to convey thoughts and feelings.
+In this reference, you will find the meaning of the phrase, the humble beginnings of its popular usage, examples of how to use the phrase properly in conversations or statements, and other ways to literally express the same meaning.

 Long in the Tooth Meaning